jgm/pandoc2/README.markdown

 values, which are then run at the end of parsing.

 To run the Markdown test suite, do `make test`.
 To run the PHP Markdown test suite, do `make phptests`.
-Several of the PHP tests fail, but in many of these cases I disagree about what behavior is normative.
-(For example, I don't think a `#` character at the beginning of a line inside a paragraph should start a header.)
+Several of the PHP tests will fail, but in these cases I disagree about what behavior is normative.